eznix86/pod-ssh/README.md

 # pod-ssh

-`pod-ssh` is a command-line utility for connecting to Kubernetes pods using an interactive interface powered by [Gum](https://github.com/charmbracelet/gum) and `kubectl`.
+`pod-ssh` is a command-line utility for connecting to Kubernetes pods.

 <p align="center">
   <img src="./pod-ssh.gif">